 In what may well have been an extension of this trans-Mediterranean movement, a new farming culture, originating in what is now southern Spain and Portugal c.
 5500 BCE, had spread up western France and into the British Isles by c.
 5000 BCE.
 This culture – or, rather, group of inter-linked cultures, was centered on the Atlantic coast, in all probability carried northwards by seaborne colonists establishing themselves in sites along the coast.
 There is evidence that, for some time, these new farming communities co-existed with societies of hunter-gatherer-fishermen.
 The latter may well have been able to form larger and more stable settlements than the usual hunter-gatherer bands, through being able to harvest coastal marine resources as well as land-based plants and animals.
 This may have enabled them to resist the encroachments of farmers longer.

 The distinctive feature of the new Atlantic farming culture, from an archaeologist’s point of view, was the construction of megaliths – stone-built communal burial chambers in Spain and France, large stone circles or avenues in Brittany and southern Britain.

 Linked to this is the appearance of earthen circles, sometimes in several concentric rings, topped by high timber palisades.
-Originally thought to be for defence purposes, scholars now prefer to see them as ritual centres, possibly serving communities from a wide area.
+Originally thought to be for defense purposes, scholars now prefer to see them as ritual centers, possibly serving communities from a wide area.
 They are particularly common in more northerly areas, and the earliest version of Stonehenge dates to around this time.